jerrytuw/ESP32_NAT_router_secure_broker_client/README.md

 nvs_namespace esp32_nat
 nvs_set lock str -v 0
 ```
-If you made a mistake and have lost all contact with the ESP you can still use the serial console to reconfigure it.
 All parameter settings are stored in NVS (non volatile storage), which is *not* erased by simple re-flashing the binaries.
 If you want to wipe it out, use "esptool.py -p /dev/ttyUSB0 erase_flash".

 ...